 Make sure that when you use header elements, that they are properly structured or nested.
 Such as:

 h1…h2, h3, h3… h2, h3, h3

 h2…h1, h3, h3…h3, h1, h2

-Make sure you have included alternate text for all of your images in luminis that accurately describes them.
-To add alternate text to an image, when you insert it into a document, simply enter text in the alt text field after you have selected the image.
-To add alternate text to an existing image, simply right click on the image, choose image properties, and enter the appropriate text into the alt text field.
+Make sure you have included alternate text for all of your images in Cascade that accurately describes them.
+To add alternate text to an image, when inserting it into a page, simply enter text in the 'Alternative Text' field after you have selected the image.
+To add alternate text to an existing image, simply right click on the image, choose 'Insert/edit image', and enter the appropriate text into the 'Alternate Text' field.